Three perspectives on our Integrative Healthcare Forum on Inflammation!

 IM is the intelligent collaboration of the most recent research in conventional, lifestyle, complementary, and traditional whole medical systems such as Ayurveda, Chinese medicine and medical homeopathy, so healthcare is holistic and individualised.
 The National Centre of IM founded by the visionary Dr Elizabeth Thompson, a palliative care consultant with many years of experience, has enabled the creation of a unified platform integrating all spheres of a holistic medical paradigm addressing the physical, emotional and spiritual elements of our complex human nature encouraging balance, harmony, in essence homeostasis.

-The latest open clinical day on autoimmune disease was fully booked, and showcased research from Rheumatology, Primary care, Functional medicine, Western herbal medicine, Biochemistry, Chinese herbalism, physical activity and aromatherapy.
+The latest Integrative Healthcare Forum on autoimmune disease was fully booked, and showcased research from Rheumatology, Primary care, Functional medicine, Western herbal medicine, Biochemistry, Chinese herbalism, physical activity and aromatherapy.
 Inflammation is the body’s physiological response to infection and trauma, activating an inflammatory cascade via molecular signal transduction, however when persistent, chronic disease and autoimmunity can manifest.
 Conventional pharmacology neutralises the downstream consequences of chronic inflammation, but addressing factors upstream that initiate and perpetuate this remains key.

 An ‘upstream anti-inflammatory toolkit’ should include nutrition, whole foods, herbs and spices, Omega 3 fatty acids, prebiotic fibre, to nourish the gut microbiome, reducing inflammatory bacterial endotoxins created from modern diets rich in processed trans and saturated fats and carbohydrate.
 Medicinal mushrooms, and phytochemical agents such as turmeric, ginger, Boswellia, Bromelain, Devil’s claw and Salicin are important adjuncts against inflammation.
 Reducing stress with mindfulness, physical activity, more sleep and minimising exposure to environmental toxins are also key and the use of anxiolytic aromatherapy oils such as Lavender and Neroli can also be very helpful.